Hey friends, I have fun and oh so easy craft to show you. It’s a cute Halloween Bandana Wreath you can make in only 10-15 minutes.

 Halloween Bandana Wreath Supplies

-You may also want to spruce it up with some wooden letters.
+You can also update it with painted wooden boo letters.

 For this project I actually used 4 orange and 3 black bandanas.
 You’ll need to use more if you use a bigger wreath form.
 Also, more bandanas will produce a fuller look.